0xffcourse/Recursiva/README.md

 #### <i>You need python (3.5+ recommended) to run the interpreter.
 REPL might need few modifications for non-windows platform</i>

   1. Just Fire `python RecursivaInterpreter.py` to start the REPL.
-Or,

 # Play around with basic commands: